quarkusio/quarkus/CONTRIBUTING.md

 This currently does not work on Windows as it uses a shell script to copy all the classes and files into the code coverage module.

+If you just need a report for a single module, run `mvn install jacoco:report -Ptest-coverage` in that module (or with `-f ...`).

 ## Extensions

 ### Descriptions